 In The Know Cycling supports you by doing hours of independent and comparative evaluations to find and recommend the best road cycling gear and kit to improve your riding experience.

 You can support the site and save yourself time and money when you buy through the links in the posts and at Know’s Shop to stores I rank among the best for their low prices and high customer satisfaction.
 When you do, some pay a commission that helps cover our review and site costs.

 Click here to read about who we are, what we do, and why.

 The Zipp 30 Course is a very comfortable ride, the most comfortable and smooth-riding one of the wheels tested for this review.
-The rims are wide (21mm inside/25mm outside), wide enough to enable you to ride 25C or even 28C tires if you want to maximize comfort on rough paved or gravel roads.
+The rims are wide (21mm inside/25mm outside), wide enough to enable you to ride 25C or even 28C tires if you want to maximize comfort on rough paved or packed dirt roads.
 However, I wouldn’t go any wider than 25Cs (which will measure 28mm+ once mounted) if you plan to do mostly road riding.
-They are plenty comfortable with tires of that width riding even rough paved roads at normal pressures.
+They are plenty comfortable with tires of that width while riding even rough paved roads at the right pressure.